cnut1648/skills_scores/README.md

 to see all available commands please see `python updateScores.py --help`

 Note the first time to run this command onet data would be downloaded to your local machine.
 By default the download directory is `./dataset`.

+This script would generate two files whenever it finish the updating process.
+1. it generates the pickle files that contains the job postings; 2. it generates the csv files that contains the scores, updated scores, probabilities etc..